 Removing spent flowerheads is one of the best ways to extend the show.
-By not allowing your flowering plants to set seeds they will keep producing more flowers.
-Their mission is not to provide you with beauty but to ensure the survival of their species by making seeds to produce next year’s plants.
-Once they have accomplished that task they shut down the bloom factory.
-Perennials have a well-defined season of bloom but most annuals will keep on pumping out the blossoms until seeds form.
+By not allowing your flowering plants to set seeds, they will keep producing more flowers.
+Their mission is not to provide you with beauty, but to ensure the survival of their species by making seeds that turn into next year’s plants.
+Once they have accomplished that task, they shut down the bloom factory.
+Perennials have a well-defined season of bloom, but most annuals will keep on pumping out the blossoms until seeds form.
 By deadheading them, all that energy needed to produce seeds will go right back into forming more flowers.

 2. Control Self-Sowers

 I don’t know about you, but I have many rampant self-sowers in my garden whose goal is to take over the earth.
 To keep them under control, I have to be diligent about removing their spent flowers before they can disperse their seeds.
 Keep an eye on these self-seeders:

 Often, I will let a few form seeds at the end of their season of bloom and scatter the seeds in places where I’d like them to grow.

 Quite a few perennials will reward you with a second flush of flowers later in the season if you remove the spent spring or early summer blossoms.
 Here are some of the ones that may produce a second round of flower stalks in late summer: